 The Page is Live

-Unlike test or sandbox pages, a true orphan page is live and has value for users but is inaccessible.
-Even if the page has a 200 server status (indicating it’s functioning), the issue lies in the fact that users can’t navigate to it through your site’s structure, making it an orphan.
+Unlike test or sandbox pages, a true orphan page is live and valuable to users but inaccessible.
+Even if the page has a 200 server status (indicating it’s functioning), the issue is that users can’t navigate to it through your site’s structure, making it an orphan.

 Orphan Pages May Still be Indexed